rafaelbpa/trivia-api/README.md

 # trivia-api

-Small api project as parte of challenge to frontend trivia
+Small api project as parte of challenge to frontend trivia <br /><br />
+You can check the project on https://dreamy-thompson-a4b821.netlify.com/

 # Usage
 Clone this repository